awsdocs/aws-lambda-developer-guide/doc_source/images-create.md

 1. Lambda supports only Linux\-based container images\.

+1. Lambda provides multi\-architecture base images\.
+However, the image you build for your function must target only one of the architectures\.
+Lambda does not support functions that use multi\-architecture container images\.

 ## Container image settings<a name="images-parms"></a>

 Lambda supports the following container image settings in the Dockerfile: